fluidity-money/9lives.so/README.md

     3. Customise the UI of the frontpage for the info
     4. Settlement based on a website URL?
     5. Stack ranking is done for automated updating of frontpage
     6. Campaign report functionality.
-Images are screened automatically for bad images with AI
+Images are screened automatically for bad images with A
+    7. API to update display on the frontpage
 - [ ] Layerzero configuration with Arbitrum One mainnet with UMA
 - [ ] Prediction market DAO.
 Token launch